 Applying to the Program

-The application deadline for admission in the fall semester of 2018 is January 4, 2018.
-For a printable copy of these instructions and detailed information about our program, please download our 2018 Program Prospectus.
+The 2019 application is now open!
+The deadline for admission for Fall 2019 is January 4, 2019.
+For a printable copy of these instructions and detailed information about our program, please download our 2019 Program Prospectus.

 - Undergraduate degree: B.S. or B.A.
 Most students major in the biological sciences, but this is not required

 - Transcripts documenting: (1) Science courses up through and including biochemistry; (2) At least one upper level human genetics course (300 or 400 level, if this is available at your institution), and (3) A general statistics course

 - Graduate Record Examination (GRE): General Test: Verbal, Analytical, and Quantitative (GRE scores must be no more than 5 years old).To receive the current GRE Information and Registration Bulletin, go to http://www.gre.org/.
 You can also contact your college or university office of student records, or write to: Graduate Record Examinations Educational Testing Service P.O.
 Box 6000 Princeton, NJ 08541-6000 Phone: (609)771-7670 Fax: (609)771-7906